BhupeshDahiya/devops-cloud-interview-guide/08-kubernetes/24-custom-ingress-controller.md

 ### Key takeaway

 > You **can use your own load balancer**, but it must **send traffic to a running Ingress Controller** inside the cluster.
 Only the controller can interpret and apply Ingress routing rules.

+> Ingress Controller manages the load balancer (or proxy), based on Ingress resources.

+> No integration → LB forwards || With integration → LB routes

+### The real difference

+> In one case, the load balancer just forwards traffic to an Ingress Controller that does the routing.
+In the other, the Ingress Controller programs the load balancer directly, so the routing happens at the load balancer.